lilliputten/lilliputten.github.io-v2/public/site/About.md

 __Name:__ Igor.

 __Location:__ Worldwide.
 I'm a Russian citizen working and traveling all over the world.
-Now (for winter 2022/23) I'm in Thailand.
+Now (for Summer 2023) I'm in Thailand.

 __Birth date:__ 1974.